Greek bond buyback likely to feature varied prices - source

 That is about half the debt reduction Greece is supposed to achieve by that date under the accord struck earlier this week, with the rest coming from a package of debt relief measures and privatisation revenues.

-Deutsche Bank DKBGn.DE will be the lead manager of the bond buyback deal, with Morgan Stanley (MS.N) as deal manager, a senior official previously told Reuters.
+Deutsche Bank will be the lead manager of the bond buyback deal, with Morgan Stanley as deal manager, a senior official previously told Reuters.

 Athens has said it is vital that the buyback scheme is successful, but scepticism has lingered that it will fail to draw enough interest from Greek banks and pensions funds who stand to lose from the deal.